peopleforce/validate_params/README.md

 }
 ```

-## Format
+### HTML

 By default responses are returned in JSON format.
-To return responses as an empty HTML response, change the :format options in the validate_params methods to :html.
+To return responses as an empty HTML response with a **400 Bad Request** status, change the :format option in the validate_params methods to **:html**.

 Example: